lopezdsr/sql-query/sqlref/sql_functions.md

 ## skewness
 {: #skewness}

-skewness(expr) - Returns the skewness value calculated from values of a group.
+skewness(expr) - Returns the skewness value that is calculated from values of a group.

 ## smallint